 Ali graduated with a bachelor’s degree in art history from Duke University, and earned her master’s in design management from the Pratt Institute of Art.
-She volunteers with the Taproot Foundation and the Duke Club of New York.

 Last month, I had the privilege to join my fellow Siegel+Gale colleagues at the 5th Annual Emerging Leaders Global S...